WayneGoosen/adr/README.md

-# ADR - A decision records experiment
+# ADR - An Experiment with Architecture Decision Records

-This repository uses log4brains to publish all ADRs within this repository.
+This repository employs Log4Brains to publish all Architectural Decision Records (ADRs) within it.

-The experiment: Use ADRs to track all decisions made on any projects within my github profile.
-If any project gets big enough move all the relevant ADRs to its repository.
+The experiment: Use ADRs to keep track of all decisions made across projects within my GitHub profile.
+If a project grows significantly, move all relevant ADRs to its repository.

 ## Why?

-1. Log of all decisions for history and recall purposes.
-Sometimes we forget WHY we did something a certain way.
+1. To maintain a log of all decisions for historical and recall purposes.
+It's easy to forget WHY a certain approach was taken.
-2. Visibility...
-Decisions around software are just trade offs and depend on the situation & context.
-This will help understand certain decisions.
+2. For visibility...
+Decisions in software development are trade-offs that depend on the situation and context.
+This will help in understanding certain decisions.
-3. Practise crafting ADRs.
-Thought provoking process which will I hope help make better decisions.
+3. To practice crafting ADRs.
+This thought-provoking process will ideally lead to better decision-making.
-4. Bring in a level of professionalism with side projects.
+4. To instill a level of professionalism in side projects.

+## Structure

+There are two distinct levels of ADRs:
+- Global: Decisions that impact all repositories.
+- Repository specific: Decisions exclusive to a particular project or product within a repository.

+The repository-specific ones are added as 'packages' within the Log4Brains structure.
+You can identify these by the package name next to the title within the user interface.

 # Architecture Decision Records